navikt/pam-import-api/docs/index.md

 ### Posting in batches
 You can choose to upload the ads in stream or in batches.
 If you have a lot of ads, more than thousands everyday.
-We recommend you to upload in batches, You can group the ads in an array and send then in batches as follows:
+We recommend you to upload in batches, You can group the ads in an array and send then in batches.
+The size of the array may not go over 500 items.

 ```
 POST http://localhost:9028/stillingsimport/api/v1/transfers/{providerId}